janwilmans/OpenCanary/README.md

 * priority - team assigned priority
 * team - name of the team responsible
 * component - name of the component the issue is associated to
-* file - file + linenumber  "/path/foo:14"
+* fileref - file + linenumber "/path/foo:14" with optional columnnumber "/path/foo:14:35"
 * source - the tools that produced the issue (gcc/coverage, cppcheck/opencanary,ubsan,etc.)
 * category - tool specific (ie. PARSE ERROR, COMPILE ERROR, ISSUE)
 * rule - optional tools specific fields (warnings Cxxxx, or POR#xxx")
 * *wiki* - wiki link to gather typical solving strategies, note: generated from 'rule'
 * description - actual message the was reported
-* link - tool specific reference link (for example to an external issue tracker or the source tool web interface)
+* link - tool specific links where [n] refers back to a 0-indexed column (so 0=priority, 1=team etc.)

+## links
+The links are intended to be combined in the report in such a way that when the value in 'priority' is clicked, it is linking to the url in [0]{url} etc. This way any tool can add custom links into the report.

 ## Filter
 - Pre-filter: optionally remove non-team issue (doing this first prevent unneeded work in following steps)